jaredhanson/oauth2orize/README.md

 OAuth 2.0 defines an authorization framework, allowing an extensible set of authorization grants to be exchanged for access tokens.
-Implementations are free to choose what types to support, by using bundled middleware to support common types or plugins to support extension types.
+Implementations are free to choose what grant types to support, by using bundled middleware to support common types or plugins to support extension types.

 #### Create an OAuth Server